What to Do in Rome: Complete Guide for First Timers

 How to Experience the Colosseum and Roman Forum

 No, the battles weren’t gruesome and bloody.
 No, they didn’t execute Christians en masse.
-No, they didn’t have naval battles inside the Colosseum.
+No, they didn’t have naval battles inside the Colosseum (at least not on a regular basis, especially after the infrastructure in the floor was built).

 There are basically three tour options we’d consider.
 They all include both the Colosseum and Forum (some include bonus visits to restricted sections), and all are with an expert guide who will help bring the hulking structures to life.

-The Colosseum by Day (VIP Tour): This is the tour we did, and it was fantastic.
+Colosseum Tour with Roman Forum & Palatine Hill: This is the tour we did, and it was fantastic.
 I can imagine that in the peak summer heat, the portion in the Forum where there’s little shade might be a little intense, but the information our guide gave us was truly incredible, and arguably changed some of our perspectives and opinions about Rome and Italy.
 You’ll cover both the Colosseum and Forum, spending the most time inside the Colosseum, with plenty of time for both pictures and questions.

 The Colosseum and the Gladiator’s Gate: This tour is essentially the same as the one above – they meet at the same place, at the same time, and cover roughly the same ground.
 The difference is that you get to enter the arena through the Gladiator’s Gate, and walk on the reconstructed arena floor.
 It’s a little more expensive, but the perspective from the arena floor is otherworldly, so it might be worth it depending on what your budget looks like.